 Prior to his current role, Brian was Synchrony’s Deputy Chief Financial Officer, and earlier, the CFO of Synchrony’s Retail Card platform.
 He was an integral part of the Retail Card leadership team, helping develop and expand key partnerships, while also having responsibility for operating and strategic plans, quarterly operating results, and financial management of new and existing partnerships.
 Brian continued to strategically diversify and expand this platform to best optimize growth for Synchrony and its partners.

 Prior to this role, he held roles in business development, growth and investments for Synchrony and, prior to Synchrony’s founding in GE’s Treasury and Global Funding Operation.
 He was also an Assistant Controller for GE’s Consumer North American Finance Business.
 Before working at GE, Brian worked for PricewaterhouseCoopers and held various roles in a start-up healthcare venture.

-Scott Roe is Chief Financial Officer & Head of Strategy for Tapestry.
+Scott Roe is Chief Financial Officer & Chief Operating Officer for Tapestry.

 Michael Fiddelke is executive vice president and chief financial officer for Target and a member of its executive leadership team.
 He is responsible for financial planning and analysis, financial operations, internal audit, accounting, investor relations, treasury, tax and risk.
 Michael also oversees Target’s Financial and Retail Services, which includes Guest Relations and management of its financial products, including Target RedCard.